Frequently Asked Questions About the Campaign…

 Who’s Behind The Save the Bomber Plant Campaign?

-Yankee Air Museum’s fundraising arm, The Michigan Aerospace Foundation (now using the DBA of Yankee Air Museum Foundation), has organized the Campaign and is providing the day-day management of the Campaign.
+Yankee Air Museum’s fundraising arm, The Yankee Air Museum Foundation, has organized the Campaign and is providing the day-day management of the Campaign.
 The Campaign itself is led by volunteers.

 We’ve succeeded in saving the Bomber Plant from demolition.
 Now what?